Whether you’re moving to Connecticut from another state or moving from one town to another, choosing where to live is an important decision.

 - East Lyme

 Many of the more rural towns in Connecticut have a lower cost of living, so they’re worth checking out if you don’t mind being in the backwoods of the state.
+To see where all of these towns are located, check out this Connecticut map.

 Best Places to Live in Connecticut for Families